Our History

 1987: Women Against Abuse opens Sojourner House, the region’s first transitional housing program for domestic abuse survivors and their children.
 It provides apartments to 12 families at a time, for up to 18 months as they transition to independent living.

 2005: Women Against Abuse leads a partnership with the City of Philadelphia and fellow domestic violence service providers to create the Philadelphia Domestic Violence Hotline – a city-wide 24-hour free point of access for crisis intervention, resources and in-take to the Emergency Shelter.
-That same year, the Domestic Violence Law Enforcement Committee – a collaboration of victim service providers and the law enforcement sector – is established to improve victim safety.
+That same year, the Domestic Violence Law Enforcement Committee – a collaboration of victim service providers and the law enforcement sector – is established to improve survivor safety.

 2006: Women Against Abuse launches its STAR Program (Students Talking About Relationships) to promote healthy relationships and prevent teen dating violence.
 STAR takes place in local high schools and middle schools in Philadelphia.
+Over the years, STAR will evolve into the organization's SAFER™ (Safety Awareness For Every Relationship) curriculum.

 2007: Women Against Abuse relocates its Emergency Shelter and expands to accommodate 100 women and children at a time.